appdev-lessons/contact-book-first-database/content.md

   - Not quite, re-read the previous section.
 - The files in the `app/models/` folder allow us to interact with our database relations (a.k.a. "tables").
   - Yes!
-- Our database table is called `Contacts` and our model is also `Contacts`.
+- Our database table is called `Contacts` and our model class is also `Contacts`.
   - Not quite, re-read the previous section.
-- Our database table is called `contacts` and our model is called `Contacts`.
+- Our database table is called `contacts` and our model class is called `Contacts`.
   - Not quite, re-read the previous section.
-- Our database table is called `contacts` and our model is called `Contact`.
+- Our database table is called `contacts` and our model class is called `Contact`.
   - Yes!
 {: .choose_all #first_model title="First model" points="2" answer="[2,5]" }